status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Other style conventions

 - Use everyday language.
 Don't use jargon, technicalities, flowery or made-up words, or wordy constructions.
 - It's OK to repeat important information through the text.
-Readers scan the content, don't read the content.
-There are chances they miss this important information.
+Readers scan the content; they don't read the content.
+So there are chances they miss this important information.
 - Use gender-neutral language.
 Don't use *he* or *she,* *him* or *her*, *he or she,* or *he/she*.
 Instead, use nouns like *user*, *administrator*, or *content creator*.
 - Use the same word for the same concept consistently.
-Avoid using synonyms to refer to the same concept or feature.
+Avoid using synonyms to refer to the same idea or feature.
 - Don't use *we recommend [...]* or *Status recommends [...]*.
 Recommendations create doubts in the reader's mind.
-Explain to users what to do and, if necessary, the consequences of doing or not doing it.
+Instead, explain to users what to do and, if necessary, the consequences of doing or not doing it.
 - Don't use *please* in technical documentation.
 Readers look for assertiveness when reading instructions.
 - Don't try to be funny, express emotions with exclamation marks (!), or ask readers rhetorical questions.
 Users are not interested in reading prose but in getting things done.